Covid-19 Restrictions on Cruising

-There are significant variations between different regions and the four UK nations have applied different approaches to the timing and extent of measures taken to curb the spread of the virus.
-It is thus vital that you investigate the current situation for any part of the UK that you intend to visit or travel through (see country links with national flags below).
-In addition harbour authorities and marina operators will make local arrangements and operating rules, depending on local regulations, their facilities and available staff – check and pre-book if possible.
+Restrictions on travel and the way that we go about our interactions with others are progressively being relaxed but there remain differences between countries and it remains important that you investigate the current situation for any part of the UK or around the world that you intend to visit or travel through (see country links with national flags below).
+In addition harbour authorities and marina operators may make local arrangements and operating rules, depending on local regulations, their facilities and available staff – check and pre-book if possible.